Arxivar/SamplePlugins/CalendarWidget/README.md

 > :exclamation: **This configuration part is common with Calendar and CalendarCommand plugin.
 Therefore, if you have already configured one of these plugins skip this section**

 The Calendar widget plugin requires the creation of a specific DocumentType class on the first level of DocumentTypes ARXivar tree.
+You will need to set the DocumentType's identifier in the plugin's configuration.

 _(The class name is not important)_